-I do a four year rotation for my plant groups for the most part.
+I do a five year rotation for my plant groups for the most part.
 Below are the plants I group together:

 By “group together” I don’t mean they are all in one group in the garden.
-I just make sure that anything in the squash family doesn’t go into the same area for four years.
-And I’ll just say right here that 4 year rotation is the goal, however, it doesn’t always happen.
+I just make sure that anything in the squash family doesn’t go into the same area for four or five years.
+Four years is really good, five is better.
+And I’ll just say right here that 5 year rotation is the goal, however, it doesn’t always happen.

 One group I am strict about not putting in same space until four years have passed is the nightshades (tomatoes, peppers, potatoes).
 In Arkansas’s hot and humid climate, my nightshades are the most susceptible to disease.
 The rotation helps to keep the diseases and pests from building up in one area.

 Those cute charts you see on Pinterest where everything rotates perfectly from one garden bed to the next doesn’t account for the fact that sometimes you need more space for one family than for others.
 That is the case with my garden.
 My nightshade group easily accounts for 40% of the space some years.

 The result of this dilemma is that I need to get creative.
 Last year, Cameron built me what I call the garden bump-out.
 The garden bump-out is a three sided fenced area for tomatoes outside the original fenced garden.

 The garden bump out for tomatoes worked like a charm!
 We have lots of deer so everything needs to be fenced.

 The garden bump-out is mobile and will be moving uphill from last year.